 View profile data

 After the profiler finishes running, the agent will report the profile data.
 The call tree automatically appears on the Thread profiler page.
 The percentages in the call tree represent the percentage of thread backtrace samples in which each call path appeared during the profiling session.
+The data collection started at the PROFILE COLLECTED time.

 The page color-codes the tree results: